symfony/symfony-docs/security.rst

     Do you prefer video tutorials?
 Check out the `Symfony Security screencast series`_.

-Symfony's security system is incredibly powerful, but it can also be confusing to set up.
+Symfony's security system is powerful and comprehensive, and as such it can be challenging to set up.

 Don't worry!

-In this article, you'll learn how to set up your app's security system step-by-step:
+Here you will learn how to set up your app's security system step-by-step:

 #. :ref:`Installing security support <security-installation>`;